kiarash78/Deep-Learning-for-Computer-Vision/README.md

 Course link: https://web.eecs.umich.edu/~justincj/teaching/eecs498/FA2020/

-I Chose this course instead of Stanford cs231n for two reasons.
+I chose this course instead of Stanford cs231n for two reasons.

   1) The problem sets are in colab
   2) The video lectures are more recent